Fill out the form below and we will get back to you as soon as we can.

 The Arm Our Youths Campaign, otherwise known as the “ArOY Campaign”, is a health promotion initiative of the OCI Foundation.
 It started 2019, following the Foundation’s two years of annual heath symposium on breast and cervical cancer preventive techniques.

 At the OCI Foundation, we believe that, for breast and cervical cancer awareness campaigns in Nigeria and other low to lower-middle income countries to be sustainable, affordable and all-encompassing, they need to target young, mostly-teenage adults in high schools.
-Inclusion into the regular academic curriculum of the schools, along with repeated teachings and in-built assessment systems across each of the final three years of Nigerian high schools, are the cornerstones of the ArOY campaign.
+Inclusion into the regular academic curriculum of the schools, along with repeated teachings and in-built assessment systems across each of the final three years of Nigerian senior secondary (high) schools, are the cornerstones of the ArOY campaign.

 The idea, plans and approaches of this campaign are primarily the brain-child of the OCI Foundation, and have been developed through some input from the Harvard Medical School, Boston, the United States of America.